Questions about karaoke in general

 Please do not.
 Our equipment is made to be replaceable, but it’s not invulnerable.
 If you screw up our stuff you’re going to ruin the night for everyone.

 Maybe!
 Still, shut up about it.
-It takes courage just to show up and sing, so give them props for that!
-Our performances are not open mics: karaoke is about entertaining, not performing.
-If you can’t have fun watching other people have fun, find some other place to be.
+It takes courage just to show up and sing, so they automatically get our love!
+Pop Up Karaoke performances are not open mics: karaoke is about entertaining, not being the next contestant on The Voice.
+If you can’t have fun watching other people have fun, our shows are probably not the right place for you.

-By the way, even if you’re booing a friend we’re going to ask you to knock it off.
+By the way: NO BOOING.
+Even if you’re booing a friend (and honestly, why would you do that?!) we’re going to ask you to knock it off.
+The second time we’ll ask you to leave.
 We don’t know the difference between you heckling a friend and heckling a stranger, so don’t make it weird.
 Plus, it makes people outside of your circle worried that you might boo them.
 So don’t do it.
 Thanks!

 Questions about throwing a birthday party, house party, office party or any other kind of karaoke night